AIM-9 Sidewinder: AIM-9P derivatives

 Note: the speed of the B model was around 1.7 Mach and the other models above 2.5.

-Later Generation All-aspect variants
+Later generation all-aspect variants

-AIM-9L
+AIM-9L (USAF/USN)

 The next major advance in IR Sidewinder development was the AIM-9L ("Lima") model which was in full production in 1977.
 This was the first "all-aspect" Sidewinder with the ability to attack from all directions, including head-on, which had a dramatic effect on close-in combat tactics.

 Its first combat use was by a pair of US Navy F-14s in the Gulf of Sidra in 1981 versus two Libyan Sukhoi Su-22s, both of the latter being destroyed by AIM-9Ls.
 Its first use in a large-scale conflict was by the United Kingdom during the 1982 Falklands War.
 In this campaign the "Lima" reportedly achieved kills from 80% of launches, a dramatic improvement over the 10–15% levels of earlier versions, scoring 17 kills and 2 shared kills against Argentine aircraft.

+AIM-9L Derivatives

+DATM-9L (USAF/USN): This is an AIM-9L used to train ground personnel in missile assembly, disassembly, loading, transportation, and storage procedures and techniques.

+GDU-6/C: Was a training version of the AIM-9L, may have been an earlier designation of the DATM-9L.

+RB74 (RB24L): The RB74 was the Swedish designation of the AIM-9L.
+The RB24L was the original designation, but was changed to the RB74.

+AIM-9M (USAF/USN)

+The AIM-9M is an improved AIM-9L inheriting the all-aspect capability of the L model, but providing all-around higher performance.
+Having a better background rejection and infrared countermeasures discrimination (WGU-4/B), a low-smoke motor to reduce the visual signature of the weapon, and improved guidance control section with counter-countermeasures and improved maintainability and producibility.
+The AIM-9M uses an annular blast fragmentation warhead.
+These modifications increase ability to locate and lock-on a target and decrease the missile's chances for detection.

+It was deployed in large numbers during the 1991 Gulf War, the AIM-9M was responsible for all 10 Sidewinder kills recorded during that conflict.
+The AIM-9M was used by the RAAF's being their standard dogfight AAM, carried by the F/A-18 and F-111.